NSW Work Injury Claim

 Can treatment or surgery for hearing loss be disputed?

 Yes.
 Treatment may be disputed on causation, necessity, timing or whether conservative care has been tried.
-A treating specialist report explaining why the treatment is reasonably necessary can be important, but approval is never guaranteed.
+For hearing loss, treatment evidence may need to address audiology, ENT review, hearing aids and monitoring where clinically supported, specialist review and monitoring and exposure reduction, PPE and workplace control evidence.
+A treating specialist report can be important, but approval is never guaranteed.

 Can hearing loss affect weekly payments or suitable duties?

-It can, depending on certificates of capacity and the real demands of the job.
+It can.
+For hearing loss, capacity evidence often needs to deal with exposure restrictions, PPE tolerance, respiratory limits, hearing needs, skin contact limits and heat restrictions, suitable duties that avoid repeat exposure and weekly payment decisions where exposure-safe work is disputed.
 Duties should be tested against the actual restrictions, not just a generic light-duties label.
 Weekly payments may turn on whether capacity has been assessed correctly.

 Can hearing loss lead to a permanent impairment or lump sum claim?